On the convergence of generalized kernel-based interpolation by greedy data selection algorithms: Generalized kernel-based interpolation

 We recall that the sequence $(I_{K,\Lambda_n} (f))_{n \in \mathbb{N}}$ of interpolants convergences in $\mathcal{H}_{K,\Gamma}$.
 For further details on this, we refer to the second statement in Lemma~\ref{weakconv_sufficient}.

-In the theory of standard kernel-based Lagrange interpolation, the pointwise error functional is an element in the dual $\mathcal{H}_K^*$ of the native space $\mathcal{H}_K$, whose (native space) norm, called {\em power function}, leads to an upper bound for pointwise error estimates.
+In the theory of standard kernel-based Lagrange interpolation, the pointwise error functional is an element in the dual $\mathcal{H}_K^*$ of the native space $\mathcal{H}_K$, whose $K$-norm $\|\cdot\|_K$, called {\em power function}, leads to an upper bound for pointwise error estimates.

-It is rather straightforward to extend the power function of kernel-based Lagrange interpolation to the more general setting of this section: For a given linearly independent set $\Lambda \subset \mathcal{H}_K^*$, the {\em generalized power function} is defined as
+It is rather straightforward to extend the power function of kernel-based Lagrange interpolation to the more general setting of this section: For a given set of functionals $\Lambda \subset \Gamma \subset \mathcal{H}_K^*$, the {\em generalized power function} is defined as